elizagamedev/mkxp-oneshot/README.md

 * Ruby
 * Python 3 (journal reimplementation only)
 * PyQt5 for Python 3 (journal reimplementation only)
+* Steamworks SDK (optional, place contents of sdk folder in ZIP into "steamworks" folder in root)

 ### Building with Conan